-The Accelerated Now of the post-pandemic economy is already being led by software-driven organizations that are dictating the terms of their vertical markets, whether financial services, retail or media.
-Organizations that fail to adapt and develop their own internal flow will struggle to deliver the value customers expect at speed.
+The Accelerated Now of the post-pandemic economy is already being led by software-driven organisations that are dictating the terms of their vertical markets, whether financial services, retail or media.
+Organisations that fail to adapt and develop their own internal flow will struggle to deliver the value customers expect at speed.

-The pandemic opened the floodgates to flow, as organizations digitized many activities over 20 times faster than they previously had.
-Out of necessity, organizations learned to envision, design, develop, procure, integrate, test, release, support, modernize, commercialize, protect and even retire software and business services at a pace they had previously not imagined.
-A radical modernization of core areas of their operations took place.
+The pandemic opened the floodgates to flow, as organisations digitised many activities over 20 times faster than they previously had.
+Out of necessity, organisations learned to envision, design, develop, procure, integrate, test, release, support, modernise, commercialise, protect and even retire software and business services at a pace they had previously not imagined.
+A radical modernisation of core areas of their operations took place.
 The challenge now is to continue that journey.

-Software-led modernization: sea change in operations and culture
+Software-led modernisation: sea change in operations and culture

-But something deeper than a greater focus on software engineering occurred: organizations underwent a significant cultural change.
-The people and areas of the organization that previously resisted change learned to adapt and, in many cases, became centers of demand for software-led modernization.
+But something deeper than a greater focus on software engineering occurred: organisations underwent a significant cultural change.
+The people and areas of the organisation that previously resisted change learned to adapt and, in many cases, became centres of demand for software-led modernisation.
 This sea change in operations and culture was made possible by the unsung heroes and heroines of enterprise IT — software engineers.
 Software engineers refactored business processes into digital methods and re-platformed legacy applications to the cloud.
 In doing so, they often rehosted and relocated technologies to new business platforms to guarantee that the new flow of work succeeded.
-In many organizations, this meant retiring on-premises applications.
+In many organisations, this meant retiring on-premises applications.

 Software engineering drives the business

-Organizations, therefore, require software engineering to be a core capability of the business.
-This capability ensures that the organization can compete and respond to change, whether in market conditions or regulatory environment.
-This has led to organizations realizing that software engineering is central to value generation in the business.
+Organisations, therefore, require software engineering to be a core capability of the business.
+This capability ensures that the organisation can compete and respond to change, whether in market conditions or regulatory environment.
+This has led to organisations realising that software engineering is central to value generation in the business.
 In turn, this is leading to software engineering being adopted as part of the general flow of the business.

-Organizations that adopt software engineering as a core component of the flow of business will introduce a tide that raises all boats.
-Business processes and practices will increasingly digitize and be data-driven with data mastery.
-Software and digital platforms will become the infrastructure of the organization, accelerating decision making and the pace of change since business infrastructure built on software can be quickly adapted to new market demands.
-Software engineering becomes the organizational direction of the business as it creates data pipelines that can be adapted on demand.
-This will result in all business processes and areas of the organization being able to continuously integrate, deliver change and deploy new products and services.
+Organisations that adopt software engineering as a core component of the flow of business will introduce a tide that raises all boats.
+Business processes and practices will increasingly digitise and be data-driven with data mastery.
+Software and digital platforms will become the infrastructure of the organisation, accelerating decision making and the pace of change since business infrastructure built on software can be quickly adapted to new market demands.
+Software engineering becomes the organisational direction of the business as it creates data pipelines that can be adapted on demand.
+This will result in all business processes and areas of the organisation being able to continuously integrate, deliver change and deploy new products and services.

 Every business, no matter its vertical market, will have an operating model akin to the new media companies that deliver news and entertainment to our homes.
 New media companies do not manufacture the technology for distributing their products and services.
 Instead, they are experts in engineering the right data pipelines, applications and platforms to deliver content that meets dynamic customer needs.
 Similarly, software engineers in an enterprise that has empowered its engineering teams will engineer their data pipelines, applications and platforms in the same way to meet dynamic customer needs.

-When an organization operates from an interconnected set of digital platforms that provide a good user experience and data pipelines, decision making can be moved out across the organization, as there is a single source of truth directing decisions, no matter where they are made.
-As a result, everyone in the organization contributes to the value stream of the business.
+When an organisation operates from an interconnected set of digital platforms that provide a good user experience and data pipelines, decision making can be moved out across the organisation, as there is a single source of truth directing decisions, no matter where they are made.
+As a result, everyone in the organisation contributes to the value stream of the business.

 Adopting cloud and digital platforms for flow

 The global emergency also revealed the true picture of enterprise cloud computing adoption.
-Organizations that had stalled on retiring legacy systems or retained inflexible business processes faced a greater challenge.
-In the post-pandemic economy, organizations will increasingly move to cloud computing.
+Organisations that had stalled on retiring legacy systems or retained inflexible business processes faced a greater challenge.
+In the post-pandemic economy, organisations will increasingly move to cloud computing.

 Integrating the business to create value

-Today's modern organizations have not only digitized retail, financial services, media and automotive, but they have completely modified the customer’s expectation.
-To compete, organizations must develop new value streams that meet and surpass digital challengers' offers that the pandemic has shaped.
+Today's modern organisations have not only digitised retail, financial services, media and automotive, but they have completely modified the customer’s expectation.
+To compete, organisations must develop new value streams that meet and surpass digital challengers' offers that the pandemic has shaped.

-In 2021 almost all products and services featured a software or data-driven aspect, which required the organization to develop, procure, integrate and support that software service.
-But to take full advantage of this organizations must, in parallel, reinvent their organizational operating model, from one of dislocated, siloed teams and practices to an integrated model that continuously learns and adapts.
+In 2021 almost all products and services featured a software or data-driven aspect, which required the organisation to develop, procure, integrate and support that software service.
+But to take full advantage of this organisations must, in parallel, reinvent their organisational operating model, from one of dislocated, siloed teams and practices to an integrated model that continuously learns and adapts.

-Digital-intensive organizations have natural flows centered on the value streams of the organization and its customers.
-These organizations use software engineering pipelines and digital platforms to prioritize the flows of the most valuable business changes, critical data and work.
+Digital-intensive organisations have natural flows centered on the value streams of the organisation and its customers.
+These organisations use software engineering pipelines and digital platforms to prioritise the flows of the most valuable business changes, critical data and work.
 (See Figure 2.)
 Just as the pressing of a button produces a flow of media content with no thought about the software pipelines and platforms behind it, so the business with a software engineering approach will be able to turn on data or change with clarity and ease.

 Figure 2.
 Platform model